the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Now

 - [ ] 1 data annotation part of the lab
-    - [ ] script for uploading data to dataturks (main thing is to retain id of image)
+    - [x] create documents with text for people to handwrite
-    - [ ] annotate a bit, take screenshots
+    - [x] annotate a bit, take screenshots
-    - [ ] download the data from dataturks and make a script for updating metadata.toml
+    - [ ] make a script for updating metadata.toml with dataturks export
+    - [ ] write up instructions

 - [ ] 2 develop code to create IAM lines from IAM source data
     - [ ] load in train/val/test ids in IamDataset